koen-dejonghe/deep-learning-scala/README.md

 ### Background

-Everything in ML must be written in Python these days it seems.
+It seems like everything in machine learning must be written in Python these days.
-Main culprit for this is in my opinion the excellent numpy library.
+Main culprit for this in my opinion is the excellent numpy library.
 The numsca package is my futile attempt to mimic some of its most useful functionality.
 It's a thin wrapper around the nd4j N-Dimensional Arrays for Java library (http://nd4j.org/)